Levis318/MASTERCODERS.github.io/README.md

 **Player Movement Elements:**

-1. Player moves left right when User presses left/right arrow key
+1. Player moves left or right when User presses the left or right arrow key
 2. Player jumps up and then falls down when User presses the up arrow key
 3. Player has a certain speed
 4. When the User moves the Player the Player’s F.O.V (Field of view) changes